-The possible links between evangelical theology, especially the idea that Jesus died to appease God’s anger, and violence are a legitimate point of discussion.
+The possible links between evangelical theology and violence, especially the idea that Jesus died to appease God’s anger, are a legitimate point of discussion.
 But it requires a far more careful and focussed attention than Graystone provides.

 In this book, conservative theology is only cast as oppressive, whereas I would argue much of it also serves to value, protect and inspire.
 It means that rather than sounding measured and evidenced, Graystone’s anger overspills into comments which sound dismissive and tribal.

 Thirdly, whilst I believe that criticism of Iwerne’s theology, culture and elitist criteria is valid, I am not convinced that the camps can be described as a cult.

 The term needs to be used precisely to have any value and the Cult Information Centre provides a very specific five-fold definition.
 Elements of Iwerne may be ‘cult-like’ but it is going too far to compare it with groups like the Moonies or the Branch Davidians.